OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 ![](workflow.png "width=500")

-*The relationship between applications, application versions and environments.*
+*The Beanstalk deployment lifecycle.*

 ## The Beanstalk application packaging requirements

-The other major consideration we need to take into account is how Beanstalk packages code for deployment.
+The other major consideration we need to take into account is how Beanstalk expects packages to be structured for deployment.

 The types of packages accepted by Beanstalk depends largely on the programming language that was used to create the code.